pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format.md

 ```
 Beware that the "load" operation will override the current index data!
 You can also create a new datasource and specify "snapshot.db" in the Advanced options.

+_[Note]_ Performing regular backup of your SQL Database is enough to make sure that you are able to recover your files hierarchy.
+This optional on-file snapshot of the index table is a second layer of security, in case you loose your DB!

 ### Generating snapshots with Scheduler/CellsFlows

 As an addition to the command-line, the "dump" operation can be manually triggered from the scheduler.
 For Enterprise Distribution, an additional job is programmed